National Debutante Cotillion and Thanksgiving Ball

 The National Debutante Cotillion and Thanksgiving Ball is an annual dance and formal debutante presentation of young women in Washington, D.C.
 Founded in 1949 by Miss Mary-Stuart Montague Price, one of the grande dames of Washington society.
-"Studie", as she is affectionately known, continues to serve as Chairman Emerita.
+"Studie", as she was affectionately known, passed away in 2025.
+This event has become a 501(c)3 and is under new management.

 Format

 Evolution

-Hundreds of young ladies, their families, friends, and escorts have "had a ball" at Washington’s oldest and most prestigious debutante presentation.
+Hundreds of young ladies, their families, friends, and escorts have "had a ball" at Washington's oldest and most prestigious debutante presentation.
 Recently, changing customs and raised social consciousness have altered the debutante tradition.
 In the past, "coming out parties" were a rite of passage, where young woman were presented to polite society.
-Today’s Debutante Cotillion is more often a recognition of an already accomplished and assured young woman.
+Today's Debutante Cotillion is more often a recognition of an already accomplished and assured young woman.
 Organizers describe today's debutante as a mature, active and involved young woman, striving for success in college and a chosen career, and dedicated to supporting the charity work of the National Debutante Cotillion Foundation.
 The Washington Post described the Cotillion as "networking in a ball gown."

 Invitation

-Growing national prominence has broadened the Cotillion’s geographic base.
+Growing national prominence has broadened the Cotillion's geographic base.
 Originally, only area families participated.
 Today young women from many states travel to Washington to be presented.
 Regional Chairmen from many states including California, South Carolina, New York, North Carolina, Ohio, and Texas recommend young women and their families for participation.
 Inclusion is by invitation.